-Alex is a top expert bird & wildlife guide hailing from Uganda’s premier birding spot and home of the endangered Mountain Gorillas – Bwindi Impenetrable National Park.
+Our team leaders are top expert bird & wildlife guides hailing from Uganda’s premier birding spot and home of the endangered Mountain Gorillas – Bwindi Impenetrable National Park.

 With 1057 species of birds and still recording, Uganda accounts for about 50% of Africa’s birds (2250) and 11% of the global population.
 The huge bird list is attributed to Uganda’s remarkably diverse habitats – ranging from montane & tropical rainforests, thickets, swamps, lake shores to savanna and open grasslands.
 This huge bird checklist containted within just 235,000 square kilometers (approximately the size of Great Britain) is what makes birding in Uganda even more remarkable.

 Within 24 Days (approximately 3 weeks), we explore Uganda’s diverse birding hotspots and expect to encounter a fair proportion of Uganda’s huge bird list, possibly up to 700 species.
 Expect many unique and rare birds that you won’t find anywhere else.
 Not only birds but also lots of other wildlife ecounters make your birding trip like no other.
 Expect lots of primates such as gorillas, chimpanzees, monkeys, butterflies, and big game in national parks.

 Day 1 : Arrive at Entebbe International Airport

 Upon arrival at Entebbe International Airport, your driver guide from African Adventure Travellers shall warmly receive you and welcome you to this birding paradise